ourjapanlife/findadoc-frontend/TROUBLESHOOTING.md

 If the changes to the i18n folder no longer show up in status, you are good 👍

-### I accidentally commited i18n changes and need to revert them
+### I accidentally committed i18n changes and need to revert them

 #### I haven't pushed yet